CookingBlight/CAM86-FW-Blight/README.md

 The current work is described [here](http://www.iceinspace.com.au/forum/showthread.php?t=146493).

-The source code for the camera low level library can be found [here](https://github.com/axsdenied/cam86_dll) while the ASCOM driver can be found [here](https://github.com/axsdenied/cam86_ASCOM).
+The source code for the camera low level library compatible with this firmware can be found [here](https://github.com/) while the compatible ASCOM driver can be found [here](https://github.com/).

 # See also
 [Information in Ukrainian](http://astroccd.org/)